bhuppi25/solid-principle/README.md

 and what it not.<br/><br/>
 For example- A Employee model class should have only responsibility of holding data related to employee info like name, age, designation.
-If Employee class contains the fuctions like processSalary, provideReview, applyForLeave etc.
+If Employee class contains the fuctions like **processSalary**, provideReview, applyForLeave etc.
 Then we have given more than one responsibility on the employee class.

 ## Open Close Principle